 If you are a participant in Children’s University Adelaide and you complete the #Agsplorer Track at the end of the Track you will have your University Passport stamped.

-Always a family favourite, this year the Learning Centre is an interactive and informative area where young people and their parents or caregivers can have fun and learn about agriculture and public education in a safe and supervised environment.
+Always a family favourite, the Learning Centre is an interactive and informative area where young people and their parents or caregivers can have fun and learn about agriculture and public education in a safe and supervised environment.

 Enjoy a range of daily hands-on activities and demonstrations that invite visitors to learn through looking, listening and touching:

-- Hold baby animals
+- Hold baby animals and reptiles

 - Watch sheep shearing, cow milking and baby animal feeding demonstrations